-- 4.9.e.
-Residents must demonstrate competence in incorporating considerations of value, equity, cost awareness, delivery and payment, and risk-benefit analysis in patient and/or population-based care as appropriate. ^(Core) - 4.9.f.
+- 4.9.f.
 Residents must demonstrate competence in understanding health care finances and its impact on individual patients' health decisions. ^(Core) - 4.9.g.
 Residents must demonstrate competence in using tools and techniques that promote patient safety and disclosure of patient safety events (real or simulated). ^(Detail) - 4.9.h.
-Residents must learn to advocate for patients within the health care system to achieve the patient's and patient's family's care goals, including, when appropriate, end-of-life goals. ^(Core) - 4.10.
-Curriculum Organization and Resident Experiences Curriculum Structure The curriculum must be structured to optimize resident educational experiences, the length of the experiences, and the supervisory continuity.
-These educational experiences include an appropriate blend of supervised patient care responsibilities, clinical teaching, and didactic educational events. ^(Core)
+Residents must learn to advocate for patients within the health care system to achieve the patient's and patient's family's care goals, including, when appropriate, end-of-life goals. ^(Core) - 4.9.i.
+Residents must demonstrate knowledge of the types of patients served, referral patterns, and services available in the continuum of rehabilitation care in community-rehabilitation facilities. ^(Core)